Mikescher/youtube-dl-viewer/README.md

 #### - Live transcode with ffmpeg

 youtube-dl-viewer can use [ffmpeg](https://ffmpeg.org/) to transcode the video file to a webm file and stream it directly to the user.
-A working ffmpeg installation is required and needs to be accesible.
-Youtube-dl-viewer will simply call the ffmpeg command with the appropiate parameters.
+A working ffmpeg installation is required and needs to be accessible.
+Youtube-dl-viewer will simply call the ffmpeg command with the appropriate parameters.
 Simply select **Transcoded webm stream** in the top right corner as your playback mode to choose this.

 If you do not have (and do not want) a ffmpeg installation you can start youtube-dl-viewer with the command `--no-ffmpeg` to disable all ffmpeg dependent functionality.
-You can tweak the ffmpeg parameters with the parameter `--webm-convert-params`, the default values are optimized for fast transcoding, if you want you can change that to a more quality-oriented aproach.
+You can tweak the ffmpeg parameters with the parameter `--webm-convert-params`, the default values are optimized for fast transcoding, if you want you can change that to a more quality-oriented approach.
 Depending on the video, the parameter and you machine ffmpeg may not be able to encode the video fast enough for a smooth playback.
 To fix this prolem (at least a bit) you can supply youtube-dl-viewer with a `--cache` path where past converted videos will be saved.
 The next time you want to play that specific video the cached files will be used.
 You can limit the maximum amount of parallel ffmpeg conversion jobs with the `--max-parallel-convert` parameter.

 > **[!]
 Note**
-> If you already have your files in .webm format (or an appropiate .mp4) you can skip all this complexity and simply serve the files directly via the **Seekable raw file** playback mode.
+> If you already have your files in .webm format (or an appropriate .mp4) you can skip all this complexity and simply serve the files directly via the **Seekable raw file** playback mode.
 > And if you only use youtube-dl-viewer on a single computer you control it would also be easier (and yield better results) to install the VLC URL protocol and use that playback mode.

 #### - Generated Thumbnails (ffmpeg)

-By default youtube-dl-viewer uses the thumbnails that it finds with the video file (either referenced in the info.json file, or a image file with teh same filename as the video).
+By default youtube-dl-viewer uses the thumbnails that it finds with the video file (either referenced in the info.json file, or a image file with the same filename as the video).
 But if there isn't a suitable thumbnail it uses ffmpeg to generate one from the video file.
-This uses the same behaviour as ffmpeg generated previews, we simply generate the preview images (see below) and use the second preview image as our thumbnail.
+This uses the same behavior as ffmpeg generated previews, we simply generate the preview images (see below) and use the second preview image as our thumbnail.
 For more information see the following section.

 This can be deactivated (as all ffmpeg dependent functionality with the `--no-ffmpeg` parameter)